CBIIT/cadsr-formbuilder/README.md

-Welcome to the caDSR Formbuilder Project!
+Welcome to the caDSR Form Builder Project!
 =====================================

 caDSR Form Builder allows users to leverage Common Data Element (CDE) metadata to create forms that replicate the content of Case Report Forms (CRFs).